High Hurdle Training

 Sprint/No Hurdles- 10 x 110 on straight top speed.
 Walk full curve after typical hurdle warm up.
 Good warm down.

-Sprint/No Hurdles – 5 x 150 on straight walk right back and repeat.
+Sprint/No Hurdles – 5 x 150 on the straight walk right back and repeat.

 Sprint/No Hurdles – 2 x 50 high knee – 2 x 20 butt kicks,- 2 x 30 A-skip